zdravkov/kendo-docs/api/wrappers/jsp/multiSelect.md

 ### enable `boolean`

-Controls whether the multiselect should be initially enabled.
+If set to false the widget will be disabled and will not allow user input.
+The widget is enabled by default and allows user input.

 #### Example
     <kendo:multiSelect enable="enable">
     </kendo:multiSelect>

-### filter `String`
+### filter `java.lang.String`

-Defines the type of filtration.
+The filtering method used to determine the suggestions for the current value.
+Filtration is turned of by default.
+The supported filter values are startswith, endswith and contains.

 #### Example
     <kendo:multiSelect filter="filter">